uptonking/note4yaoo/lib-editor-prosemirror-issues-stars.md

   - I have a similar situation where a plugin gets external data that various NodeViews use.
   - I need those NodeViews to update (re-render) themselves when that external data changes.
   - So I really just need a way to tell prosemirror to re-render the NodeViews.
-  - From this thread it seems possible to decorate the NodeViews and then update the decorations when the external data changes.
+  - **From this thread it seems possible to decorate the NodeViews and then update the decorations when the external data changes**.
   - The decoration change will then trigger prosemirror to re-render the NodeViews.
   - It seems like a round about way to force a re-render but if its the best way then I’ll do it
   - Yes. it's recommended